The Secret to Brand Signature Stories

-Stories are a hot topic in marketing because they have been shown to be superior to facts in getting attention, being remembered, in changing opinions, in stimulating social activity, developing emotion, and curiously, even in communicating facts.
-Many firms have added journalists, editors, and filmmakers to their staffs to create or find meaningful stories and present them in a compelling way.
+Stories are a hot topic in marketing because they have been shown to be superior to facts in getting attention, being remembered, in changing opinions, stimulating social activity, developing emotion, and curiously, even communicating facts.
+Many firms have added journalists, editors, and filmmakers to their staff to create or find meaningful stories and present them in a compelling way.
 Stories are often thought mainly to support tactical short-term communication objectives.
 But there is also a role for “signature stories” that represent some form of strategic statement about an organization’s mission, values, brand, customer relationship, or strategic intent.

 L.L.
 Bean’s Brand Story Example

 Consider L.L.
-Bean, a firm which would like to communicate its innovation culture, its passion for the outdoors, its commitment to quality, its concern for the customer, and the functional benefits of the Maine Hunting Shoe.
+Bean, a firm that would like to communicate its innovation culture, its passion for the outdoors, its commitment to quality, its concern for the customer, and the functional benefits of the Maine Hunting Shoe.
 Stating such facts is unlikely to create interest, credibility or even a connection to L.L.
 Bean.

 In contrast, consider the following story: Leon L. Bean, an avid outdoorsman, returned from a hunting trip in 1912 disgruntled because of his cold, wet feet.
 With little resources but a lot of motivation and ingenuity, he invented a new boot by stitching lightweight leather tops to waterproof rubber bottoms.
 The boots worked so well he offered them for sale via mail order as the Maine Hunting Shoe, using lists of nonresident Maine hunting license holders.
 Unfortunately, most of the first 100 pairs sold had a stitching problem and leaked.
 Mr. Bean faced a defining moment!
 His response?
-He refunded the customers’ money even though it nearly broke him and fixed the process so that future boots were indeed water tight.
+He refunded the customers’ money even though it nearly broke him and fixed the process so that future boots were indeed water-tight.
 This story communicates the L.L.
 Bean brand far better than any presentation of facts.